Sina-Ghaderi/fixrate-go/Readme.md

 fixrate applies sending rate limit per users, so you don't have to limit entire domain. from now on fixrate protects [mail.snix.ir](https://mail.snix.ir) service.

 ### usege and installation
-fixrate is written in golang, so for compiling this code you should have `golang` installed
+fixrate is written in golang, so for compiling this code you should have `golang` installed.
 if not, use apt to installed `apt install golang`, after that clone this repository by useing either [git.snix.ir](https://git.snix.ir/fixrate-go) or github.com
 ```
 # git clone https://git.snix.ir/fixrate-go.git